aofarrel/clockwork-wdl/README.md

 [X] Better cloud runtime attribute estimates
 [X] Merge bluepeter version of refprep with non-bluepeter version
 [X] Merge bluepeter version of walkthru with non-bluepeter version
+[] Have all tasks support taking in either a tar'd ref folder or a ref_fasta where appropriate.
+    * Check if base stem of ref_fasta == basename of ref_fasta
+        * true: continue
-[] Finish miscellanous TODO stuff in code
+        * false: untar, assume filename is either user-defined optional ref_fasta_string or fall back to default ref.fa [] Finish miscellanous TODO stuff in code